bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 * Faster due to endomorphisms
 * More magic: potentially risky.

-# Four-dimensional decompsitions
+# Four-dimensional decompositions

-As described in [Curve4Q], the elliptic curve described in this document is the only known curve that permits a four dimensional GLS-GLV decomposition over the highly efficient field GF(p^2) with p=2^127-1.
+As described in [Curve4Q], the elliptic curve described in this document is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering approximately 128 bits of security.

 # Mathematical Prerequisites